Whitehorse Trail Redevelopment

 Project Highlights

-The Snohomish County Department of Parks and Recreation will use this grant to repair damage from two landslides and a bank wash out in a section of the Whitehorse Regional Trail.
-The work will include engineering, design, permitting, and repair of 2.6 miles between the trail’s junction with the Centennial Trail in Arlington and Tin Bridge, just west of the Trafton Trailhead.
-The trail will be gravel and 12 feet wide with 2-foot-wide soft shoulders, narrowing to 10 feet with no shoulders at all water crossings.
-The Whitehorse Trail is a 28-mile, regional, multiuse trail that winds through the North Fork Stillaguamish River valley along a rail corridor.
-A 22-mile stretch of trail was resurfaced in the past few years until a landslide and bank failure along the edge of the Stillaquamish River closed 2.6 miles of it.
-Snohomish County will contribute more than $1 million.
+The Snohomish County Department of Parks and Recreation will use this grant to repair damage from two landslides and a bank wash-out in the Arlington to Trafton section of the Whitehorse Regional Trail that occurred in 2018.
+Approximately 1,500 linear feet of trail has been affected in this location and resurfacing work cannot begin until the repairs are completed.
+The work will include engineering, design, permitting, and repair of the 2.6-mile segment of the trail between its junction with the Centennial Trail in Arlington and the Tin Bridge, just west of the Trafton Trail head.
+The trail will be a 12 foot wide gravel trail with 2′ soft shoulders, narrowing to 10 feet with no shoulders at all water crossings.
+The primary recreation opportunity provided by this grant will be non-motorized recreational trail use.

 Quick Facts